-This experience is same as what one do in e-commerce shopping mart.
-In fact, these real life shopping marts are the main source of inspiration of online e-commerce stores with a difference that all the steps and experiences have been digitized in the case of online shopping.
+This experience is the same as what one does in an e-commerce shopping cart.
+In fact, these real-life shopping marts are the main source of inspiration for online e-commerce stores with the difference that all the steps and experiences have been digitized in the case of online shopping.

-Now consider the case where customer collect all the items needed by him, put them in a cart and then walk out of the store.
-This phenomenon came to be known as cart abandonment and it is hurting and haunting the e-commerce stores across the globe.
+Now consider the case where the customer collects all the items needed by him, puts them in a cart and then walks out of the store.
+This phenomenon came to be known as cart abandonment and it is hurting and haunting e-commerce stores across the globe.

-This trend is raising alarms given the number of different options available in India for making the online payment.
-So, why such trends are rising enabling shocking behavior from customers?
+This trend is raising alarms given the number of different options available in India for making online payments.
+So, why such trends are rising to enable shocking behaviour from customers?

-In order to understand the cart abandonment let us see what drives this phenomenon in real store.
+In order to understand cart abandonment let us see what drives this phenomenon in a real store.

-Large check-out lines at the counters is a major cause of cart abandonment in stores.
-Additionally, excessive time taken by the person at the counter and the availability of fewer options to pay the bill are some of the reasons which cause customer to leave without having the buy they intended to.
+Large check-out lines at the counters are a major cause of cart abandonment in stores.
+Additionally, excessive time taken by the person at the counter and the availability of fewer options to pay the bill are some of the reasons which cause customers to leave without having the buy they intended to.

-The factors are same when we move to the digital ecosystem.
+The factors are the same when we move to the digital ecosystem.

-• While there is more than sufficient number of options available to pay the money online in India ranging from credit/debit cards, POS, mobile wallets all of them requires to access the payment gateway in order to debit the money from the account The only exception is mobile wallet.
+While there is more than a sufficient number of options available to pay money online in India ranging from credit/debit cards, POS, and mobile wallets all of them require to access the payment gateway in order to debit the money from the account The only exception is a mobile wallet.

-• This has led to the country’s ecommerce to depend heavily on payment gateways.
-Sometimes customer shopping online also found the payments methods to be restricted as a particular portal will only accept the payment from such and such bank in terms of credit and debit card.
+This has led to the country’s e-commerce depending heavily on payment gateways.
+Sometimes customer shopping online also found the payment methods to be restricted as a particular portal will only accept payment from such and such banks in terms of credit and debit cards.

-• Another annoyance is the multi-step verification procedures.
-Users have to go through them even when that are purchasing from their personal devices.
-Every time they want to make a transaction they have check for the unique OTP on their mobiles.
+Another annoyance is the multi-step verification procedures.
+Users have to go through them even when they are purchasing from their personal devices.
+Every time they want to make a transaction they have to check for the unique OTP on their mobiles.

-Since, mobile wallets are still not so popular there is a need to develop cutting edge technologies in payment gateways so that the burden can be taken off of the customer.
-Good payment gateways are equally important to customers as they are for the vendors.
-Lack of technology is creating nuisance for the customers and hence the phenomenon of cart abandonment.
+Since, mobile wallets are still not so popular there is a need to develop cutting-edge technologies in payment gateways so that the burden can be taken off of the customer.
+Good payment gateways are equally important to customers as they are to vendors.
+Lack of technology is creating a nuisance for the customers and hence the phenomenon of cart abandonment.